AJDColvin/RasPi-Mars-Rover/README.md

 # Raspberry Pi Mars Rover GUI
-___

 This is a **web-based GUI for a Raspberry Pi Mars Rover** to be entered into the [UK-SEDS Olympus Rover Trials](https://ukseds.org/ignition/competitions/olympus-rover-trials/).
+Its purpose is to control the Rover via WiFi from a remote base station, without direct line of sight.

 ![Annotated screenshot of the GUI](images/Labelled_GUI.png)

 ## Features:

----

 - Displays 2 streams which can be toggled between: